knewplay/knewhub/deployment-guide.md

 ## Display systemd logs on Cloud Logging

-All systemd services have logs but they are accessible outside of the VM as it is.
+All systemd services have logs but they currently aren't accessible outside of the VM.
 Google Cloud Logging will be used to keep track of the VM services logs, including the Rails application and the Sidekiq worker.

-### Active Ops Agent
+### Activate Ops Agent

 [Reference Guide: Installing the Ops Agent on individual VMs](https://cloud.google.com/logging/docs/agent/ops-agent/installation)